Local Business News

 8th April 2020

 90% of our members are micro businesses and many will push through the current COVID-19 trade restriction period.
 To foster local business survival, the AHBC has distributed a total of $100,000 to existing member's Credit Accounts.
-To qualify, membership must been current as at the 1st of April 2020.
+To qualify, membership must be current as at the 1st of April 2020.

 The objective is to help businesses owners to have access to advise, facilities and other services when experiencing drought cash flow levels.